Agenda

 City of Seattle Department of Construction and Inspections

-ZGF and PAE will present the PAE Living Building, Portland’s first fully certified Living Building and the world’s largest commercial office designed to meet this standard.
-The session will highlight its mass timber structure, advanced enclosure systems, and strategies for net-positive energy and water performance and the unique challenges to reaching this certification level.
+ZGF and PAE will present the PAE Living Building—Portland’s first fully certified Living Building and the world’s largest commercial office designed to meet this standard.
+The session will highlight the project’s mass timber structure, advanced enclosure systems, and strategies for achieving net-positive energy and water performance, as well as the unique challenges involved in reaching this level of certification.

 Justin Brooks